immobiliare/RealHTTP/Documentation/HTTPRequest.md

 - [Download Large Data](#download-large-data)
 - [Track Upload/Download Progress](#track-uploaddownload-progress)

-IndomioHTTP provides a variety of convenience methods for making HTTP requests.
+RealHTTP provides a variety of convenience methods for making HTTP requests.
 At the simplest, just provide a String that can be converted into a URL:

 ```swift